ramrajsingh10/tender-automation/README.md

   ```
 - VS Code tasks execute the same installation + pytest flow for individual services.

-## CI/CD Notes
-- Ensure pipelines run `npm run web:build` from the repo root and store artifacts from frontend/.next if needed.
-- When adding Python service tests to CI, replicate the commands above before executing pytest.

 ## Agents
 agents/ contains scaffolding for future worker-style automation.
 Add one subdirectory per agent, document runtime requirements, and supply env templates (.env.example) alongside the code.

+## OCR + RAG Roadmap
+We are transitioning to an OCR-first pipeline that feeds a RAG index and AI agents.
+Implementation details, phased rollout, and open questions live in [`docs/NewApproach.md`](docs/NewApproach.md).

 ## Deployment
 - **Frontend**: firebase.json points Hosting to frontend and deploys the framework build artifact in frontend/.next.
-Run `npm run web:build` before firebase deploy --only hosting.
+Run `npm run frontend:build` before firebase deploy --only hosting.
+- **GitLab CI**: ensure the build job exports `NEXT_PUBLIC_TENDER_BACKEND_URL=https://tender-backend-981270825391.us-central1.run.app` (for example by setting a protected CI/CD variable) so production bundles never fall back to `http://localhost:8000`.
 - **Services**: Use the gcloud tasks in .vscode/tasks.json or replicate the commands in CI/CD to deploy each FastAPI service to Cloud Run (us-central1).
 - **Service accounts**: Follow [`docs/service-accounts.md`](docs/service-accounts.md) when assigning IAM and attaching service accounts to Cloud Run services.
 - **Google Drive**: Set `GOOGLE_DRIVE_PARENT_FOLDER_ID=0AIIJEYSn69gTUk9PVA` (Tenders shared drive) for the artifact builder service; Secret Manager usage is outlined in `services/artifact-builder/README.md`.